westerndigitalcorporation/zbdbench/README.md

 Getting Started
 ---------------

-The run.py script runs a set of predefined benchmarks on a block device.
+The run.py script runs a predefined benchmark on a block device.
 Required dependencies are described at the bottom.

 The block device does not have to be zoned - the workloads will work on both types of block devices.

-The script performs a set of checks before running the benchmarks, such as validating that it is about to write to a block device, not mounted, and ready.
+The script performs a set of checks before running the benchmark, such as validating that it is about to write to a block device, not mounted, and ready.

-After all benchmarks have run, their output is availble in:
+After the benchmark has run, the output is available in:

     output/YYYYMMDDHHMMSS (date format is replaced with the current time)

 Each benchmark has a report function, which creates a csv file with the specific output.
 See the section below for the csv format for each benchmark.

-To execute the benchmarks, run:
+To execute the 'fio_zone_mixed' benchmark, run:

-    sudo ./run.py -d /dev/nvmeXnY
+    sudo ./run.py -d /dev/nvmeXnY -b fio_zone_mixed

 If you have the latest fio installed, you may skip the container installation and run the benchmarks using the system commands.

-    sudo ./run.py -d /dev/nvmeXnY -c system
+    sudo ./run.py -d /dev/nvmeXnY -b fio_zone_mixed -c system

 To list available benchmarks, run:

     ./run.py -l

-To only run a specific benchmark, append -b <benchmark_name> to the command:

-    sudo ./run.py -d /dev/nvmeXnY -b fio_zone_mixed

 Command Options
 ---------------